 - Fever, chills, and other flu-like symptoms

-However, there are other symptoms that, while still very common, are much more severe and difficult to manage, including:
+However, other symptoms, while still very common, are much more severe and hard to manage, including:

 - Irregular heartbeat